 Consecutive interpreters are typically the only interpreter present.
 This means they must be vigilant to interpret accurately and consistently for the entirety of a session.

 Whether interpreting in simultaneous or consecutive mode, we’re thankful for all of the interpreters who help us communicate!
+Check out our interpretation services here.

 Want to learn more about conference interpreting?